 - A male giraffe is called a “Bull”.

-- Male giraffes have a large size with up to 19 feet height and a maximum body-weight of up to 1,930 kg.
+- Male giraffes have a large size of up to 19 feet in height and a maximum bodyweight of up to 1,930 kg.

-- The coat color of male giraffes become darker with age.
+- The coat color of male giraffes becomes darker with age.